ChenyingBao/Wei-kang-Wang.github.io/_pages/projects.md

 * Columbia University, New York, NY, JAN./2018-MAY./2018
 * Course project of Statistical Learning
 * Lecturer: Professor Predrag Jelenkovic, Dept. of Electrical Engineering, Columbia University
-* We adopted classical machine learning methods including naive Bayes classifer, decision tree and support vector machine to do a regression problem which outputs a rating value based on customer's several inputs.
+* We adopted classical machine learning methods including naive Bayes classifier, decision tree and support vector machine to do a regression problem which outputs a rating value based on customer's several inputs.
 Sensitivity analysis was also conducted in the project.
 Theoretically analysis offered a clearer and deeper understanding of statistical machine learning tools.